-- Sharing information and expectations for attendance and punctuality prior to admission (e.g. by sharing its policy on attendance, punctuality and engagement). - Sharing our systems and procedures to address children's absence and lateness, including the use of standardised letters to parents (e.g. that address specific aspects of attendance and/or punctuality). - Uploading this policy to the school's website.
+- Sharing information and expectations for attendance and punctuality prior to admission (e.g. by sharing its policies on attendance, punctuality and engagement). - Sharing our systems and procedures to address children's absence and lateness, including the use of standardised letters to parents (e.g. that address specific aspects of attendance and/or punctuality). - Uploading policies to the school's website.

-11.2 Daily Registration
+12.2 Daily Registration